Experiencing one of the following problems:

 - Use a multimeter to test if there is 12-volt power at the connector.
-If you don’t have a multimeter, consider getting one as they are very useful when it comes to car troubleshooting, here is a list of highly rated digital multimeters.
-Remember that you need to press the Raise Vehicle button to engage the compressor as it does not work constantly.
+If you don’t have a multimeter, consider getting one, as they are handy for car troubleshooting; here is a list of highly rated digital multimeters.
+Press the Raise Vehicle button to engage the compressor, as it does not work constantly.

-If you get a very low reading, then we need to look at the relay and the fuse.
-If there is no power going to the air suspension compressor, check the air suspension fuse and relay.
+We must look at the relay and Fuse if you get a very low reading.
+If no power goes to the air suspension compressor, check the air suspension fuse and relay.
 Here is a picture that shows no power to the air suspension pump.

-The next step would be to use a professional diagnostic scanner such as the iCarsoft MB II to check the fault codes for the Air Suspension Control Unit.
-You will have to invest around $200 on the scanner, but it will pay for itself in a short period.
-If you plan on owning a Mercedes-Benz for a while, then consider investing on one of the advanced OBD II scanners mentioned above.
-It will make troubleshooting your Mercedes-Benz much more easy.
-You will be able to check any of control units for fault codes and reset them.
+The next step would be to use a professional diagnostic scanner such as the YOUCANIC Full System Scanner to check the fault codes for the Air Suspension Control Unit.
+You will have to invest around $200 on the scanner, which will pay for itself quickly.
+If you plan on owning a Mercedes-Benz for a while, consider investing in one of the advanced OBD II scanners mentioned above.
+It will make troubleshooting your Mercedes-Benz much easier.
+You will be able to check any of the control units for fault codes and reset them.

-If there is 12 volt or higher going to the air suspension compressor, but the compressor does not engage then you have a defective air suspension compressor.
-Another symptoms that generally points to a failed air compressor is when your Mercedes-Benz is completely lowered to the ground on all four wheels.
+If 12 volts or higher goes to the air suspension compressor, but the compressor does not engage, you have a defective air suspension compressor.
+Another symptom of a failed air compressor is when your Mercedes-Benz is completely lowered to the ground on all four wheels.
 Follow these instructions on how to change the air suspension compressor.